Skip to Content

 And then it happened again.
 This time it was several months into my engagement with my husband.
 It was a tumor and it was in his brain.

 Yet despite his age and his other health problems, he wasn’t ready to let it all go.
 He had surgery, followed by radiation and rehab.
-At 74 years of age, he fought it again, and he won again.
+At 74 years of age, he fought cancer again, and he won again.

 He was there to walk both my sister and myself down the aisle at our weddings.
 He was there to see that his girls were going to be okay.